Poomon001/Poomon/readME.md

 Check out this link: [https://yearbook-gallery.herokuapp.com/](https://yearbook-gallery.herokuapp.com/)

-## How does Yearbook Baby Gallery work?
+## How does Yearbook Baby Gallery Work?
 ### Upload Form
 1. Ask users to upload their photo, descriptions and permission
 2. Check the inputs submitted by users